InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMPAPI.md

 On Android OS, the GPP data and GPP string shall be stored in the default Shared Preferences for the application context.
 This can be accessed using the `getDefaultSharedPreferences` method from the *android.preference.PreferenceManager* class using the application context.
 The GPP data values can be retrieved from the application Shared Preferences by key name using the get methods on the *android.content.SharedPreferences* class.

-### CTV Details
+## CTV Details

 How is a CMP used in the CTV context?

 The context of the CTV application will determine the storage locations and naming of the GPP data.

-**Web Runtime**
+### Web Runtime

-Applications running in a web runtime environment that supports, at minimum, the Web Storage (Second Edition) specification shall follow all storage and naming conventions detailed in the Javascript section of this spec.
+Applications running in a web runtime environment that supports, at minimum, the Web Storage (Second Edition) specification shall follow all storage and naming conventions detailed in the [Javascript](#javascript) section of this spec.
 Data is to be retrieved using the Generic and Non-generic API commands, offering a consistent interface for Vendors to access GPP information.

-Should data not persist in Web Storage beyond the lifecycle of the application (application close, standby, or device shutdown), all data storage and naming conventions are to follow the specifications outlined in the CTV Native Private Storage section of this spec.
+Should data not persist in Web Storage beyond the lifecycle of the application (application close, standby, or device shutdown), all data storage and naming conventions are to follow the specifications outlined in the [CTV Native Private Storage](#native) section of this spec.

-**Native**
+### Native <a name="native"></a>

-Native CTV applications are to follow the naming conventions of the GPP data and GPP String outlined in the How is GPP used in-app section of this spec.
+Native CTV applications are to follow the naming conventions of the GPP data and GPP String outlined in the [How is GPP used in-app](#gppinapp) section of this spec.
 Data is to be limited to the context of the Application and inaccessible to external applications.